atsushieno/aap-juce-witte-eq/README.md

 This is an experimental port of [witte/Eq](https://github.com/witte/Eq) to [aap-juce](https://github.com/atsushieno/aap-juce).

 It is not a typical aap-juce project in that it is based on CMake, which is NOT supported by JUCE itself.
-We have extended aap-juce (and patched JUCE) to expand support for CMake based projects to Android, and this project works as a dogfooding for my concept work.
+We have extended aap-juce (and patched JUCE) to expand support for CMake based projects to Android, and this project works as a dogfooding for our concept work.

 To build it, you have to apply the patch to witte/Eq as well as JUCE (it is checked out as submodule of witte/Eq).